RetroReversing/retroReversing/categories/consoles/ps1.md

 Final Fantasy 7-9 | PS4, Switch |
 Legend of Mana | PS4, Switch, iOS, Android | Original engine but with higher resolution assets? (confirmation required) Medievil | PS4 | Remade in the Unreal Engine
+Mega Man X 4 | PS4, Switch, XboxOne | Source Code Port of X4 Released in **Mega Man X Legacy Collection** PaRappa The Rapper | PSP, PS4 | The PS4 version is actually just a the PSP version emulated with higher resolution assets Resident Evil 1-3 | PS3, PS4, XboxOne | Does this use original engine with higher resolution assets?
+SaGa Frontier | PS4, Switch, iOS, Android, Windows |
-Spyro 1-3 | PS4, Switch | Remade in Unreal Engine 4 but aims to be as faithful as possible to the originals Resident Evil 1-3 | PS3, PS4, XboxOne | Does this use original engine with higher resolution assets?
+Spyro 1-3 | PS4, Switch | Remade in Unreal Engine 4 but aims to be as faithful as possible to the originals
-Mega Man X 4 | PS4, Switch, XboxOne | Source Code Port of X4 Released in **Mega Man X Legacy Collection**

 Wipeout Omega Collection is one game that did not make the list as its technically not a remaster of the PS1 original.